 - Smoking or exposure to secondhand smoke

-You’re also more likely to have psoriasis if you take certain medications that are used to treat high blood pressure or bipolar disorder.
+- Certain medications that are used to treat high blood pressure or bipolar disorder

 - Red patches covered in silvery scales